ktechhydle/mprun_repo/README.md

 	> Add `Text` objects on to the Canvas by clicking a point on the scene.
 - Vector conversion:
   	> Use the `Vectorize` tool to convert raster imagery to vector formats.
-- Element position management:
-  	> Lock or unlock element positions, or even use the `Permanent Lock Tool` to lock Elements permanently.
 - Path Simplifying:
   	> Simplify drawn paths to achieve a less hand drawn appearance.
 > [!TIP]